AVSimulation/SCANeR-Quick-Starts/Sample/VEHICLE_PLAYER.md

 ## Goal

-Vehicle Player is a feature of SCANeR™ that allows simulated vehicles to follow exactly a recorded trajectory.
+"Vehicle Player" is a feature of SCANeR that allows a simulated vehicle to follow exactly a recorded trajectory.

 > In the User Manual: `5.5.10.
 Player model`.

 Vehicle Player uses its own data format.
 Data acquired from measurements or third-party software must be converted.

-`📄 Source data file` → `📄📄📄 SCANeR™ Vehicle Player files`
+`📄 Source data file` → `📄📄📄 SCANeR Vehicle Player files`

 The source data contains the position of one or several vehicles over time.